Operation Écouvillon: Geopolitical background

 The rising independence demands among Sahelian populations under the French administration, encouraged by the Moroccan Army of Liberation, further motivated the operation.
-General Burgund's policies were instrumental in making this operation feasible.
+General Bourgund's policies were instrumental in making this operation feasible.
 After World War II, French West Africa, which included the area of modern-day Mauritania, faced a troop shortage, with the National Liberation Army of Algerian and the Royal Moroccan Armed Forces outnumbering French forces.
-In a 1957 communication to the Ministry of Overseas France, General Burgund noted that the military presence in French West Africa was limited to about 20,000 personnel.
+In a 1957 communication to the Ministry of Overseas France, General Bourgund noted that the military presence in French West Africa was limited to about 20,000 personnel.

 The Governor of Mauritania, Albert-Louis Mouragues, supported the request for additional military resources, citing fears of potential Algerian independence movements and Moroccan expansionism.
 Consequently, in May 1957, Mauritania received military reinforcements aimed at ensuring security in the region.
 This reinforcement was seen as a key step in allowing French companies to access available resources and make necessary investments.
 France's military support for Spain was therefore influenced by a desire to safeguard its financial interests in the region while also preventing the proliferation of independence movements into sub-Saharan Africa.

 Towards the end of 1957, the Moroccan Army of Liberation (AL) was involved in conflict with the monarchy and its former allies from the Reguibat tribe.
 The Reguibat tribe claimed that the Moroccan contingent within the AL was trying to dominate their territory and military resources.
 As a result, the Reguibat, who were already engaged in guerrilla warfare against the French military, formed an alliance with the French forces to counter the Moroccan AL troops.